dagda1/ember-autosuggest/README.md

 This Plug-In will auto-complete or auto-suggest completed search queries for you as you type.

+There is very basic keyboard navigation using the up and down keys to scroll up and down the results and enter adds the selection.

 This is a work in progress.
-Keyboard navigation is currently being developed.

 ## Usage
 Declared in a template using the new [Ember component](http://emberjs.com/api/classes/Ember.Component.html) syntax.